abhriyaroy/CallBlockR/README.md

 This project should work right away after cloning.

 ## Acknowledgements
-Special thanks to [Deep Joshi](https://twitter.com/imdeepjoshi) for providing the app icon
+Special thanks to [Deep Joshi](https://twitter.com/imdeepjoshi) for providing the awesome app icon!

 ## Request to you
 If you like it, please leave a ⭐ on this repository 😁